ChatTheatre/SkotOS/docs/Authentication.md

 **Major Functions:** Manage Machine Backups (Snapshot, Restore), Manage Machines (Create, Destroy)

 This is controlled through the Linode control panel.
 You can give people access at "Account > Users > Add A User".
 Unfortunately, even if they already have an account, you have to create a new "subaccount" for them.

-You can choose what individual permissions they get, though the default is "Full".
+You can choose what individual permissions they get, though the default is "Full": it will be initially set to "Full" when you create the user, and you must afterward decrease permissions if desired by choosing "User Permissions" for the user and adjusting accordingly.

 ### Server Auth